rossumai/tutorial-imdb/PITCHME.md

 ### IMDb Reviews Sentiment

-this is one amazing movie!!!!! you have to realize that chinese folklore is complicated and philosophical. i myself did not understand everything but knowing chinese folklore (i studied them in school)it is very complicated. you just have to take what it gives you.....ENJOY THE MOVIE AND ENJOY THE RIDE....HOORAY!!!!
+this is one amazing movie!!!!! i myself did not understand everything but knowing chinese folklore (i studied them in school)it is very complicated. you just have to take what it gives you.....ENJOY THE MOVIE AND ENJOY THE RIDE....HOORAY!!!!

 I hope the makers of this crap have day jobs because this film sucked!!!
 It looks like someones home movie and I don't think more than $100 was spent making it!!!
 Total crap!!!
 Who let's this stuff be released?!?!?!